pavoni/pyloopenergy/README.md

 Data is returned in kw.

+**Experimental Gas Meter Support**

+The gas meter support is experimental and not all gas meters are properly supported yet - so if the data you see doesn't agree with the readings you see via loop energy please report an issue, and if you're a developer please investigate the data that's being returned from your meter and compare it to the data from my meter listed here https://github.com/pavoni/pyloopenergy/blob/master/pyloopenergy/loop_energy.py#L146-156.

+I hope to support more meter types if we can work out what the readings mean.
+Contributions are very welcome!

 Dependencies
 ------------
 PyLoopEnergy depends on socketIO-client.
 It needs version 0.5.6 which supports socket.IO version 0.9, rather than 1.0.